Where do I begin?

 You don’t need to answer them now.

-Read up on the fears that apply to you – you can find links to common dental fears in the right sidebar (or on our Common Fears main page, if you’re using a mobile device).
+Read up on the fears that apply to you on our Common Fears page.

-One word of warning – there are some pages (for example the ones for abuse survivors) which could be triggering.
+One word of warning – there are some pages, for example the ones for abuse survivors, which could be triggering.
 If you get too anxious, please stop reading.
-The Samaritans have a free helpline you can call on 116 123 (UK and Ireland).
-It’s open 24 hours, 365 days a year.

 You will notice that we have omitted some common fears – for example, fear of toothpaste commercials, or fear of people mentioning the dreaded D-word.
 These are really just reminders of the threatening situation.
 They tend to vanish once you tackle your fears with the help of the right dentist.